 To check chain wear:

-If it passes those tests, the process is then the same as checking chain tension, only you must do it over the whole length of the chain.
-This needs rotating the rear wheel, so a paddock stand is the best option.
+If it passes those tests, the process is then the same as checking chain tension, only you have to do it over the whole length of the chain.
+This requires rotating the rear wheel, so a paddock stand is the best option.
 You can use a centre stand but the actual slack measurement might not be wholly accurate.
-However, what we’re looking for here is consistency between the measurements, so it will still work.
+However, what we’re looking for here is consistency between the measurements, so it will still work